locustio/locust/docs/extending-locust.rst

 The ``callback_url`` will be the url that the button directs to.
 You will be responsible for defining the callback route as well as the authentication with the 3rd party.

-Whether you are using username / password authentication, an auth provider, or both, a ``user_loader`` needs to be proivded to the ``login_manager``.
+Whether you are using username / password authentication, an auth provider, or both, a ``user_loader`` needs to be provided to the ``login_manager``.
 The ``user_loader`` should return ``None`` to deny authentication or return a User object when authentication to the app should be granted.